rwbl/domoticz-plugin-tinkerforge-traffic-light/README.md

 * Domoticz Home Automation System 4.1nnnn (BETA)
 * Tinkerforge Python API-Binding 2.1.22
 * Python 3.5.3
-**Note**
-Versions for developing & using this plugin.
-These are subject to change.
+* The versions for developing this plugin are subject to change.

 ## Setup Tinkerforge and Domoticz